-In the event of an indemnified event: (a) UNR will provide Registrar with prompt notice of any such claim, and (b) upon Registrar's written request, UNR will provide to Registrar all available information and assistance reasonably necessary for Registrar to defend such claim provided that Registrar reimburses UNR for its actual and reasonable costs.
-UNR shall have the right to control the defense of UNR to any claim or in litigation, through counsel of its choice, whose fees shall be subject to indemnification as provided herein.
-Registrar will not enter into any settlement or compromise of any such indemnifiable claim without UNR's prior written consent, which consent shall not be unreasonably withheld.
-Registrar will pay any and all costs, damages, and expenses including but not limited to reasonable attorneys' fees and costs awarded against or otherwise incurred by UNR in connection with or arising from any such indemnifiable claim, suit, action or proceeding.
+In the event of an indemnified event: (a) the Registry Operator or RSP, as may be (the “Indemnified Party”), will provide Registrar with prompt notice of any such claim, and (b) upon Registrar's written request, the Indemnified Party will provide to Registrar all available information and assistance reasonably necessary for Registrar to defend such claim provided that Registrar reimburses the Indemnified Party for its actual and reasonable costs.
+The Indemnified Party shall have the right to control the defense of the Indemnified Party to any claim or in litigation, through counsel of its choice, whose fees shall be subject to indemnification as provided herein.
+Registrar will not enter into any settlement or compromise of any such indemnifiable claim without the Indemnified Party's prior written consent, which consent shall not be unreasonably withheld.
+Registrar will pay any and all costs, damages, and expenses including but not limited to reasonable attorneys' fees and costs awarded against or otherwise incurred by the Indemnified Party in connection with or arising from any such indemnifiable claim, suit, action or proceeding.

 Entire Agreement; Severability.
-This Agreement, which includes the Appendices noted herein, constitutes the entire agreement between the Parties concerning the subject matter hereof and supersedes any prior agreements, representations, statements, negotiations, understandings, proposals or undertakings, oral or written, with respect to the subject matter expressly set forth herein.
-If any provision of this Agreement shall be held to be illegal, invalid or unenforceable, each Party agrees that such provision shall be enforced to the maximum extent permissible so as to effect the intent of the Parties and the validity, legality and enforceability of the remaining provisions of this Agreement shall not in any way be affected or impaired thereby.
+This Agreement, which includes Appendices , constitutes the entire agreement between the Parties concerning the subject matter hereof and supersedes any prior agreements, representations, statements, negotiations, understandings, proposals, or undertakings, oral or written, with respect to the subject matter expressly set forth herein.
+If any provision of this Agreement shall be held to be illegal, invalid, or unenforceable, each Party agrees that such provision shall be enforced to the maximum extent permissible so as to effect the intent of the Parties and the validity, legality, and enforceability of the remaining provisions of this Agreement shall not in any way be affected or impaired thereby.
 If necessary to affect the intent of the Parties, the Parties shall negotiate in good faith to amend this Agreement to replace the unenforceable language with enforceable language that reflects such intent as closely as possible.
 Parties agree that in the event of a conflict or inconsistency between the Agreement and the Addendum, the Addendum shall control.